Kiki's Delivery Service Anime Review

 Only the second of Hayao Miyazaki's films to make it to the US (third if you count Warriors of the Wind, which I don't), and the first to be subtitled, Kiki's Delivery Service was the first film to come of the Disney-Ghibli partnership, which has seen the US behemoth release many Ghibli films in unusually faithful treatments.
 (Those unfamiliar with the team-up should keep in mind that Disney did nothing more than buy the rights, translate it, and hire some high profile dubbing talent--they had nothing to do with the production.)
 It was heaped with praise by mainstream reviewers, including being selected as Entertainment Weekly's "Best Video of 1998."

 The film is set in the nonexistent European city of Koriko; its appearance, as noted by Miyazaki in interviews, is based on the medieval Swedish town of Visby, though influences are borrowed from old cities across Europe.
 He's also gone on record as saying that the film is set in a peaceful alternate early-'60s Europe in which neither World War took place.
-Most of the technology seen roughly aligns with this period; while Miyazaki hasn't mentioned this, it's interesting to note that the lack of WWII, and the flurry of mechanical innovation it spurred, might explain some of the anachronistic aircraft and vehicles that appear.
+Most of the technology seen roughly aligns with this period; while Miyazaki hasn't mentioned this, it's interesting to note that the lack of WWII and the flurry of mechanical innovation it spurred might explain some of the anachronistic aircraft and vehicles that appear.

 The song used in the opening credits on both the Japanese original and Disney's 2010 updated English dub is "Ruuju no Dengon" ("Message in Rouge"), a popular 1975 doo-wop-style song by Yumi Arai (now Yumi Matsutouya, thanks to a marriage).
 The closing song, "Yasashisa ni Tsutsumaretara" ("If It Could Be Wrapped in Kindness") is also by Arai.

-In addition to a standard album of Jo Hisaishi's orchestral soundtrack, an album with vocal adaptations of several of the movie's instrumental themes was also released.
+In addition to a standard album of Jo Hisaishi's orchestral soundtrack, an album with vocal adaptations of several of the movie's instrumental themes was also produced.
 Most notable on it is the adaptation of the main theme, Turning Seasons, sung by Azumi Inoue--quite beautiful.